contao/docs/docs/dev/reference/config.md

                 densities:            ~
                 sizes:                ~

                 # If the output dimensions match the source dimensions, the image will not be processed.
-                # Instead, the original file will be used.
+Instead, the original file will be used.
                 skipIfDimensionsMatch: ~

+                # Allows to convert an image format to another, or to provide additional image formats for an image (e.g. WebP).
                 formats:

+                    # Examples:
+                    jpg:
+                        - webp
+                        - jpg
+                    gif:
+                        - png

                     # Prototype
                     source:               []